dilshankarunarathne/spring-boot-notes/README.md

 IoC provides mechanism of dependency injection.
 But there is more to that.
 With Spring's use of IoC, all operations of the life-cycle of those dependencies are controlled - not just the injection.

-The Application Context wraps the Bean Factory, which serves
+The Application Context wraps the Bean Factory, which serves the Beans at the runtime of the application.